-Homework is due at the BEGINNING of lecture.
-To discourage late submissions, 4 points will be deducted from homework turned in after the start of lecture and before 5:00 p.m. the same day.
+Homework is due at the BEGINNING of the specified period.
+To discourage late submissions, 4 points will be deducted from homework turned in later the same day and before 5:00 p.m.
 Homework turned in later than this will receive a zero.
-Late homework assignments must be handed directly to Dr. Zelewski or placed in her mailbox before 5:00 p.m.
+Late homework assignments must be handed directly to your TA or placed in Dr. Zelewski's mailbox before 5:00 p.m.
 If there are extenuating circumstances, such as a serious illness or family emergency, please email Dr. Zelewski (and copy your TA) as soon as possible.
 Dr. Zelewski may consider an extension for extenuating circumstances.